Contributor: ……, Reviewed by Dr. Justin Harper, MD

 You know when you were growing up and mom always harped on you to chew your gummy vitamins?
 Well, here’s why.

-Vitamin B includes thiamine, niacin, biotin, folic acid, and riboflavin, and it’s a vitamin we need to help provide energy, boost metabolism, and aid our body in fighting off diseases.
+Vitamin B includes thiamine, niacin, biotin, folic acid, and riboflavin, and it’s a vitamin we need to help provide energy, boost metabolism, and aid our body in fighting off diseases (Pour Hommes).
 Since Vitamin B does it all, it’s no surprise that it also contributes to healthy skin — you go, Vitamin B!

 A Vitamin B deficiency can cause a variety of skin problems for your mouth, such as split, dry, and even rashy lips.
 Just one gummy vitamin a day can fight all this?
 Thanks, Mom!